A Face in the Crowd (Tom Petty song)

 "A Face in the Crowd" is a song co-written and recorded by Tom Petty.
-It was released in February 1990 as the fourth single from his first solo album Full Moon Fever.
+It was released in February 1990 as the fourth single from his first solo album Full Moon Fever (1989).
 It peaked at number 46 on the U.S. Billboard Hot 100 chart.

 Content

 The narrator discusses falling in love with someone who used to be just "a face in the crowd."

 Other performances

-Kathleen Edwards released a version of the song on the Sweetheart: Love Songs covers compilation from 2004 on Hear Music.
+Kathleen Edwards released a version of the song on the Sweetheart: Love Songs covers compilation in 2004.